 Nautical Archaeology Training Workshop and Dinner

 One of the cornerstones of of the shipwreck research program at the National Museum of the Great Lakes is its training program run in conjunction with the Maritime Archaeology Survey Team.
 This training program has trained over 350 avocational archaeologists over the last 15 years.
-The training is over three days: April 29-30 and either May 20 or 21.
-You do not have to be a SCUBA diver to take the training.
+The training is over three days and you do not have to be a SCUBA diver to take the training.

 There are two levels of training: Basic and Advanced.